 TGah Editor: Change the first paragraph in subclause 8.2.4.1.14 as follows(CID 3692):

 The Poll Type field is 2 bits.
-The following indication is only valid when Power Management field is 1 .
+The following indication is only valid when Power Management field is 1 in PS Poll frame.
 Otherwise, the Poll Type bits are reserved.